c-moeller/slides_oemof_heat_tutorial/example-slides.md

 \normalsize

-# Concentrating solar power

-# Compression heat pump and chillers
+# Compression heat pump and chiller

 :::::: {.columns}
 ::: {.column  width=75%}
-- Explain
-- what's
+- Calculation of the COP based on the temperatures
-- to
+- Define a quality grade to reduce the carnot efficiency
-- see
+- Icing can be considered when using the ambient temperature as heat source.
+- This component does not exist as facade.
+- The COP of a compression heat pump is precalculated and then used as an input of a transformer (oemof.solph component).
 :::

 ::: {.column  width=25%}